-We use $W^{\rs}$ to sample an {\em undirected} graph $G_n$ on $n$ nodes as follows: First, follow step $S1$ to obtain the coordinates $t_i$'s of the $n$ nodes.
-Then, \begin{enumerate} \item[$\mathbf{S'2}$.]
+We use $W^{\rs}$ to sample an {\em undirected} graph $G_n$ on $n$ nodes as follows: First, follow step $S1$ (see Section~\ref{sec:introduction}) to obtain the coordinates $t_i$'s of the $n$ nodes.
+Then, follow \begin{enumerate} \item[$\mathbf{S'2}$.]
 For each pair of two distinct nodes $v_i$ and $v_j$, place an {\em undirected} edge $(v_i,v_j)$ with probability $W^{\rs}(t_i, t_j)$. \end{enumerate}